 Executive Summary

-Innovation and access to reliable information is fundamental in achieving and promoting sustainable agricultural practices such as Climate Smart Agriculture (CSA).
+Having access to reliable and high quality information and data is fundamental for achieving and promoting sustainable agricultural practices such as Climate Smart Agriculture (CSA).
 Governments in Ethiopia, Kenya and Rwanda included CSA in national policies and together with the European Union, the Netherlands’ Ministry of Foreign Affairs and other donors made large investments in the land, soil and crop information services (LSC-IS) carried out by their national agricultural research institutes.

-LSC-information services support agricultural innovation but using and continuously updating LSC-information requires strengthening of the capacity of individuals and organizations, it also entails creating an enabling environment and, importantly, a dynamic Agricultural Knowledge and Innovation Systems (AKIS), which basically includes complex networks of actors such as individuals, organizations, and enterprises, together with supporting institutions and policies.
+LSC-information services can support agricultural innovation but using and continuously updating LSC-information requires strengthening of the capacity of individuals and organizations, it also entails creating an enabling environment and, importantly, dynamic Agricultural Knowledge and Innovation Systems (AKIS), which includes complex networks of actors such as individuals, organizations, and enterprises, together with supporting institutions and policies.

-In Ethiopia, the LSC information is not adequately used in the agricultural decision-making, mainly owing to its inadequacy and non-digitalized for easy access.
-Therefore, researchers and other stakeholders who are working at national and local levels, including smallholder farmers, are not well positioned to exercise climate smart agricultural practices.
-This implies the importance of automation of the processes using digitally enabled approach, while at the same time, moving away from a manually collected data to a state in which a real-time insights and predictive capabilities can be provided.
-Furthermore, such an integrated products from land, soil, and crop data, coupled with farmers’ data, field sensors, and remotely sensed data, fuelled by analytical capabilities will enable near real time and predictive information dissemination to the end users.
+In Ethiopia, the LSC-information is not adequately used to support agricultural decision-making, mainly owing to its inadequacy and non-digitalized nature which does not make it easy to access.
+Therefore, researchers and other stakeholders who are working at national and local levels, including smallholder farmers, are not well positioned to utilize this information and data to exercise climate smart agricultural practices.
+This implies the importance of automation of the processes using digitally enabled approaches, while at the same time, moving away from manually collected data to a state in which real-time insights and predictive capabilities can be provided to inform decision making.
+Furthermore, integrating products from land, soil, and crop data and coupling it with farmers’ data, field sensors, and remotely sensed data, fuelled by strong analytical capabilities will enable near real time and predictive information dissemination to the end users.

-Therefore, this needs assessment workshop maps out what the demand for different types of information is and what the capacity is of different users to interpret and assimilate this information allowing it to guide their decision-making.
+Therefore, this needs assessment workshop engaged a variety of stakeholders to map out what the demand for different types of information is, and what the capacity is of different users to interpret and assimilate this information allowing it to guide their decision-making.
 The needs assessment highlights the gap between current supply of information and user demand and as such provides insights for the subsequent design and capacity strengthening processes underlying this project.
 The LSC-hubs will particularly facilitate the provision and application of LSC data in CSA related policy and decision making by stakeholders.
 In this regard, a two-day stakeholder workshop was organized at the national level in Adama from January 23-24, 2023, and at the sub national levels from January 26-27, 2023, in Batu and from January 30-31, 2023, in Debre Berhan.

-In the national workshop, all categories of stakeholders but farmer organizations participated by identifying themselves as both providers and users of LSC-IS data.
+In the national workshop, all categories of stakeholders, with the exception of farmer organizations, participated by identifying themselves as both providers and users of LSC-IS data.
 Once stakeholders identified themselves as user and/or provider of LSC-IS data, they were requested to join one of the two use cases and identify which stage of the data valorisation process they were involved in.
 The two use cases identified were integrated soil fertility management (ISFM) and soil and water conservation (SWC).
-These two use cases were formed with approximately equal number of group participants.
+These two use cases were formed with approximately equal numbers of group participants.